What causes farts?

 “If your gut is in good health, you will pass gas seamlessly, and you should not really notice you're doing it," says Dr. Hartman.
 "But if you do notice your gas, then you are passing more gas than usual and you need to think about what you're eating and drinking."

 Most of us don't think about passing gas—it just happens.
 This is the way it should be.
-If you are gas passing noticeably more, then you might want to have a chat with your doctor.
+If you are gas passing noticeably more or experiencing an out-of-the-ordinary amount of bloating after eating, then you might want to have a chat with your doctor.